13 Types Of Fishing Rods & How To Choose The Right Rod?

 When To Use A Telescopic Rod

 The only time to use a telescopic rod is when the need for portability outweighs everything else.
-Telescopic rods are great to use when you are hiking, camping, or leaving in your car, just in case you go past somewhere that is asking for a cast.
+Telescopic rods are great to use when hiking or camping, and they are easy to travel with.
+When packed away, the short length makes storing them in your car easy, just in case you go past somewhere asking for a cast.

 Pros